 These filters have a MERV rating of 1721, depending on the brand.
-This rating shows how effectively a filter can pull out pollutants from the air.
+This rating shows how effectively a filter can clear pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are deep and can limit airflow.
-It’s important to check with Rob's Albertan Service Experts to confirm your heating and cooling system can handle one.
+It’s important to ask Rob's Albertan Service Experts to confirm your heating and cooling system can handle one.

-Media air cleaners are much thicker than basic air filters.
+Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
-This barrier mounts snugly against your HVAC unit.
+This barrier attaches tightly against your HVAC equipment.

 Because its functional surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.